Creative Writing

 Magnolia Song

 A magical realism novella about a young girl grappling with grief, generational trauma, and growing up.
 Inspired by elements of Filipino folklore and my childhood experiences growing up in the American South.
-Originally written for my Senior Project in Creative Writing at Barnard University (Fall 2024).

 “Lou’s mother held her arms high above her head, palms opened heavenward to cup the cloudless summer sky.
 From Lou’s vantage point, her mother’s hands seemed big enough to hold the whole world.
 Lou wanted to run to her—to be held, too, by those hands—but Mari’s hand, warm and solid and bigger than Lou’s, kept her rooted to the spot.